 Please fill out the Contact Us form if you have questions about Golden Plains Technology Park.

-It is anticipated that each building will require an average of 30 employees to operate the facility.
-These jobs are typically high-paying Information Technology (IT) positions.
+It is anticipated that each data center will require high-paying Information Technology (IT) positions to operate the facility.
 When a data center lands in a region, it serves almost as a technology-driven stimulus to the economy.
 In addition to the IT jobs that are required for the data center, other businesses tend to grow or expand in the region to support the data center, all of which contribute to the local economy.
 Other benefits include the following:

 Improvement of critical infrastructure in the area (water, energy, fiber optics/Internet connectivity, roads)

 A boosted economy with increased business from Fortune

 Long-term economic gains due to sustained construction